drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

 </div>
 <br>

-6. Despite having a column chart, a pivot table with count of each grade is also created.
-For each grade, the count is make on the column Q, Dataset1 sheet.
-The "COUNIF()" function is used to obtain the aggregated value of sum for each grade.
-The function is shown in Figure 24 and is modified by substituting the "A+" to the other grades.
+6. Despite having a column chart, a pivot table with a count of each grade is also created.
+For each grade, the count is made on column Q, Dataset 1 sheet.
+The "COUNIF()" function is used to obtain the aggregated value of the sum for each grade.
+The function is shown in Figure 24 and is modified by substituting the "A+" for the other grades.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/35.png" width=200>
 </p>